-Recently Issued Accounting Pronouncements
+Recently Issued or Adopted Accounting Pronouncements

 There are no recently issued accounting pronouncements that would materially impact the Company's consolidated financial statements and related disclosures.
+There are no new accounting pronouncements adopted during the year ended December 31, 2021 that materially impacted the Company's consolidated financial statements and related disclosures.